irene2024hub/LITACAPSTONE-PROJECT/README.md

 *PIVOT TABLE* : Pivot table will be used to work on  Data calculated suing excel formulas such data  summarization, Data Filtering.
-Comparison, data reshaping and proper Analysis
+Comparison, data reshaping and proper Analysis ANALYSIS QUESTIONS
+ Using Excel formulas to calculate metrics such as;
+1. What is the Total Average sales per product
+2. What is the Total revenue by region

+Using pivot table to extract;

+3. What are the total sales by product
+4. What are the total Sales by region
+5. What are the Average sales by product
+6. Analysis total product ordered by each region?
+7. Calculate Monthly Sales Trend?
+8. Calculate the amount of product ordered by each of the region monthly?
+9. Identify the product with the Highest and Lowest sale by Region?
+10. What are the percentage of total sales by each region?

+Using SQL, write Queries on how to extract key insights based on the following questions.
+o Retrieve the total sales for each product category. o Find the number of sales transactions in each region. o Find the highest-selling product by total sales value. o Calculate total revenue per product. o Calculate monthly sales totals for the current year. o Find the top 5 customers by total purchase amount.
+O Calculate the percentage of total sales contributed by each region. o Identify products with no sales in the last quarter.

 ![image](https://github.com/user-attachments/assets/16206b46-7cd7-4af8-9028-33d4562cdd69)